 For those living in urban areas where smog is ever prevalent – or where wildfires are a looming threat to homes and the environment – an air purifier has always been essential.
 However, with our current public health crisis and living in a relatively suburban area over the last year, an air purifier has probably moved up on my list from a nice to have to a necessity.

 When I was invited to try the Aeris Aair Lite air purifier, a smallish device with advanced air purifying abilities, I was curious to see how the air quality inside of my home compared to my external surroundings.
 I also wanted to see if it could manage to combat any lingering odors from my puppy, smells I have admittedly become nose blind to.

-Aeris is a relative newcomer when it comes to the vast options of the air purifiers on the market today, but they've clearly prioritized both form, function, and information.
+Aeris is a relative newcomer when it comes to the vast options of air purifiers on the market today, but they've clearly prioritized both form, function, and information.
 The company was acquired by iRobot in December 2021.
 With technology developed at MIT and made in Switzerland, the Aair Lite not only removes common pollutants like pollen, smoke, dust, pet dander, and mold, it can also stop respiratory droplets that spread COVID-19.

 According to outside tests that Aeris coordinated, the filters kill 94% of the coronavirus over the course of two hours.
 While I don't have access to the technology to challenge this claim, I feel comfortable knowing that it's getting rid of any airborne germs promptly.

 However, that doesn't mean I didn't put it to the test, as I analyzed the qualities that may make it one of the best air purifiers you can buy for your home.

 Aeris Aair Lite: Set-Up & Features